spyre-project/spyre/README.md

 For process scans, the variables `pid` and `executable` are defined.

+The `spyre_collect_limit` metavariable can be used to limit the number of writes collected from matching files or to inhibit collecting files altogether.
+This can be useful to limit the size of evidence packages and to avoid collecting sensitive information.

 ## Building

 Spyre can be built for 32bit and 64bit Linux and Windows targets.